hashicorp/consul/website/source/api/catalog.html.md

 - `ServiceID` is a unique service instance identifier

 - `ServiceName` is the name of the service

+- `ServiceMeta` is a list of user-defined metadata key/value pairs for the service

 - `ServicePort` is the port number of the service